Day 5 - Prineville to John Day OR

-Weather: Upper 50s to start.
-Low 80s to end.
-Clear skies.
-Tailwind to end the day.
+Weather: Upper 30s to start.
+Low 70s to end.
+Bright blue skies.
+Tailwinds to end the day.

 Highlights of the day:

-We rolled at dawn on what would be a long day.
+We rolled at dawn.
 116 miles with two substantial climbs, all add up to what should be a relatively long day.
-It was crystal clear and cool when we started.
+It was crystal clear and cold when we started.
 The only slight complaint was a headwind to start but it didn’t last too long.
-By the first SAG, it was turning around in our favor.
+By the first SAG, it was thinking about turning around in our favor.